 Summary of the key features of peptide vaccines

-- Peptide vaccines can be exclusively produced using chemical synthesis, such as solid-phase peptide synthesis approaches [add link to the article describing this]
+- Peptide vaccines can be exclusively produced using chemical synthesis, such as solid-phase peptide synthesis approaches

 - Suitable for large-scale and cost-effective production